- 🥇

 Important nuance:

-That is why the best use of prediction-market prices is: treat them as live information signals, not absolute truth.
+The best way to use prediction-market prices is to treat them as live information signals, not absolute truth.

-Crypto-native prediction markets take the same core idea and connect it to blockchain rails.
+Crypto-native prediction markets use the same core idea but run on blockchain rails.

 In practice, that usually means: